raspberrypilearning/getting-started-with-the-pico/en/step_2.md

 --- task ---

 If you have a breadboard, now would be a good time to place your Raspberry Pi Pico on to the board.
-Place it so that the two headers are seperated by the ravine in the middle.
+Place it so that the two headers are separated by the ravine in the middle.

 ![image of pico board on a breadboard](images/Pico-Top-Breadboard.png)